 Sewing is a craft that involves attaching or fastening fabrics to other textiles using stitches created with a needle and thread.
 The first reported use of the term was in the 14th century.

 It is believed that Stone Age humans sewed clothing (often made from animal skin and fur) using needles made from bone, ivory or antler and thread that would have come from parts of an animal's body, like veins, for example.

 Back then, of course, all sewing would have been done by hand.
-In fact, it wasn’t until the 19th century that the sewing machine was invented and that sewn products could be produced on a much bigger scale.
-The 2oth century saw a rise in technology and we began to see mass production of items like clothing.
+In fact, it wasn't until the 19th century that the sewing machine was invented and that sewn product could be produced on a much bigger scale.
+The 2oth century saw a rise in technology, and we began to see the mass production of items like clothing.